dantleech/blog/source/_posts/2018-07-05-liervik-bergen.md

 I soon found my way to the hostel and was welcomed.
 It seems to be a very nice hostel run by travellers.
 In the common room them is a guitar and piano (as I walked in there was a young guy playing guitar and singing lazily).
 Tonight is waffle night apparently.
+Smoking and Alcohol are forbidden.

-Bergen is also a good place for hiking, and apparently there are a few peaks that are accessible from the center, so I am thinking about staying another night and running up one.
+Bergen is also a good place for hiking, it's known as the "City of Seven Mountains" and some, if not all, are accessible from the center, so I am thinking about staying another night and running up one.